n3s7or/symfonycasts-scraper/ReadMe.md

 $ symfonycasts_scraper.py --course symfony4
 ```

-In order to provide credentials you must set the following:
+In order to provide credentials you must set the following environment variables:

+Linux like:
 * export SCS_USER='testuser@gmail.com'
 * export SCS_PASS='T3s7U$erPass123*'

+Windows:
+* set SCS_USER='testuser@gmail.com'
+* set SCS_PASS='T3s7U$erPass123*'

-but with your own log in credentials ;)
+but with your own credentials ;)

 It will return the video links from the
 [Stellar Development with Symfony 4](https://symfonycasts.com/screencast/symfony)